Phan Xích Long: 1916 uprising, attempted jailbreak and execution

 The French had anticipated the trouble, and police, whose presence had been increased along the waterways, arrived quickly, dispersing Long's followers with ease.
 Although some of the disciples reached the prison, none managed to breach its defenses.
 Ten of Long's men were killed, whereas only one sentry perished.
 The French arrested 65 rebels on the spot, including Tri.
 Of these, 38 were sentenced to death.
 Long was sentenced to death for his participation in the uprising, and he was executed on 22 February 1916.
 The French governor-general of Indochina wrote to the French minister of colonies, describing the incident as "a serious attempt to put in execution a vast plot that has been prepared carefully and for a long time by a secret society which grouped together with professional bandits all the enemies of our domination".
 The colonial authorities commissioned the publication of poems, which praised French rule and warned the populace against insurrections.

 Similar events occurred across southern Vietnam, and in one case in Bến Tre, another self-proclaimed mystic launched an uprising that was similar to Long's 1913 effort.
+At Vũng Tàu, an armed group made a failed attempt to seize the military post.
 In all, riots or uprisings broke out in 13 of the 20 provinces of Cochinchina.
 The French declared a state of emergency and continued their crackdown against Long's followers and other rebels, making a further 1,660 arrests, which resulted in 261 incarcerations.
 Within a month, the French had passed laws to restrict travel between Vietnam and Cambodia of people who claimed to be monks, believing that many of them were disguised nationalists.